Wark Forest

 Wark Forest is the southern part of Kielder Forest in Northumberland, England.
 Wark Forest is found within the south-west tip of Northumberland National Park.
 It is near the village of Wark on Tyne to the south.

+The forest covers 10,467 hectares.
+The Wark Burn and waterfalls are located in the forest.

+History

+In February 1990, the body of an unknown man was found in the forest.
+Thirty-five years later, in January 2025, Locate International issued an anniversary appeal seeking assistance in identifying the man.